jessegalley/vhicmd/README.md

 # vhicmd

-A command-line utility for interacting with VHI (Virtual Hosting Infrastructure) APIs.
-This tool provides a streamlined interface for managing virtual machines, volumes, networks.
+A command-line utility for interacting with VHI (Virtuozzo Hybrid Infrastructure) APIs.
+This tool provides a streamlined interface for managing virtual machines, volumes, networks, and other OpenStack resources.

 ## Features

+- Authentication and project management
-- Resource listing (VMs, volumes, networks, flavors, images)
+- Resource listing (VMs, volumes, networks, flavors, images, ports)
 - Detailed resource information
-- VM creation
+- VM creation, deletion, and management
-- Volume creation
+- Volume creation and management
+- Network and port management
+- Image management and sharing
-- Reboot VM (hard, soft)
+- VM migration from VMware environments
-- TODO: Delete & update resources

 ## Build & Installation